rajVadlamudi/booksApp/README.md

 # booksApp

 Instructions to launch the webapp
-1)Download or clone the repository https://github.com/rajVadlamudi/booksApp.git
-2)In command prompt enter, cd booksApp
+1)Do a Git pull request for the repository https://github.com/rajVadlamudi/booksApp.git 2)In command prompt enter, cd booksApp
 3)In command prompt enter, npm install
 4)In command prompt enter, yarn start